patillacode/chuckquotes/README.md

 # randomchuck
-Flask-Python server that returns a random json formatted Chuck Norris quote on request.
+An API that returns a random json formatted Chuck Norris quote on request.
+And a WEB that renders a random json formatted Chuck Norris quote on request.

+Developed with Flask/Python

 ## Install
 `pip install -r requirements`